soumyenddatta/HR-Data-Pipeline-Toolkit/Readme.md

 - Exports each table as an Excel sheet, splitting large tables automatically.
 - Includes column formatting, chunk handling, and log file creation.
 - Ideal for production pipelines, reporting jobs, and enterprise use.
+- Logs every action for transparency and debugging.
+- Great for reports, presentations, or working entirely in Excel.

 ---